endgameapp/piwikpro-gtm-serverside-ga4/README.md

 ## Default GA4 events
 We have mapped the following default GA4 events (based on [this](https://developers.google.com/analytics/devguides/collection/ga4/reference/events) and [this](https://support.google.com/analytics/answer/9234069?hl=en&ref_topic=9756175) list) to the format of Piwik PRO.
 All other events will be considered custom Piwik Pro events and can be mapped with the values you prefer.
-1. page_view: generic page view events
+- page_view: generic page view events
-2. purchase: ecommerce transactions
+- purchase: ecommerce transactions
+- view_cart: when a user views the cart
+- begin_checkout: when a user views the checkout
+- add_payment_info: when a user chooses a payment method
+- add_shipping_info: when a user chooses a shipping method
-3. scroll: scroll depth of the page
+- scroll: scroll depth of the page
-4. user_engagement: user engagement time in seconds
+- user_engagement: user engagement time in seconds
-5. click: outbound link clicks
+- click: outbound link clicks
-6. file_download: registering file downloads
+- file_download: registering file downloads
-7. add_payment_info: when a user chooses a payment method
-8. add_shipping_info: when a user chooses a shipping method
-9. login: when a user logins in the application
+- login: when a user logins in the application
-10. sign_up: when a user signups
+- sign_up: when a user signups
-11. share: social shares
+- share: social shares

 ## Custom events (all your remaining GA4 events)
 Additionally, you can use the mapping settings inside the tag settings to provide Piwik PRO with the right Event Category, Action and Value.
 If the GA4 event is not mapped but still send to Piwik Pro, then it will get listed under Event Category 'ga4_events' with the event name set as Event Action.